 The 900 Standard Pier Adapter (900SPA) was included with 900 mounts sold in the past.
-However, in 2005, we began offering three choices: the Standard Pier Adapter (900SPA), the Hi-Lo Latitude Wedge Assembly (900WDGA) for tropical latitudes (0° to 20° N or S) or polar latitudes (68° to 88° N or S), and the Rotating Pier Adapter with Azimuth Bearing (900RPA).
+However, in 2005, we began offering three choices: the Standard Pier Adapter (900SPA), the Hi-Lo Latitude Wedge Assembly (900WDGA) for tropical latitudes (0° to 20° N or S) or polar latitudes (68° to 88° N or S), and the Precision Adjust Rotating Pier Adapter with Azimuth Bearing (900RPA).
 You probably added one of these options to your mount order.
 If you plan to have multiple pier installations, perhaps one permanent and another portable, you may wish to purchase an extra adapter to install on the second pier.
 This will make your setup and switch-over much quicker.
 Many customers have found this to be advantageous.

-If you purchased your pier from Astro-Physics along with your pier adapter, the adapter for the 900GTO may already be attached to the top of the pier.
-If you are constructing your own pier or tripod, you will need to incorporate this part.
-All three pier adapters were designed to fit into an 8" x 0.125" wall tube with 6 button head screws with washers threaded into the side.
-The Standard Pier Adapter can also be bolted onto a flat surface by using the four countersunk thru-holes (The Rotating Pier adapter, the Hi-Lo Latitude Wedge and pier adapters from earlier production runs do not have the thru-holes).
+If you are constructing your own pier or tripod, you will need to incorporate one of our pier adapters.
+You may also wish to purchase our Flat Surface Adapter (900FSA) if your home-made pier has a flat surface on top.
+All three pier adapters were designed to fit into an 8" O.D. x 0.125" wall tube with 6 button head screws with washers threaded into the side.
+The Standard Pier Adapter can also be bolted onto a flat surface by using the four countersunk thru-holes.
+The Rotating Pier adapter, the Hi-Lo Latitude Wedge and pier adapters from earlier production runs do not have the thru-holes.
+They require the Flat Surface Adapter for mounting onto a flat surface.
 Note that with the Astro-Physics pier, you can orient the pier adapter so that one of the pier legs faces "north" or "south" as you prefer.
 If you need an extra Pier Adapter for a second pier, they are available for purchase.

-If you did not purchase one of our pier adapters described below - for instance, if you purchased the Monolith Pier from Particle Wave Technologies, you will need to purchase the Pier Adapter Knob Kit (part# 9KBKIT) in order to attach your mount to the Monolith.
+If you did not purchase one of our pier adapters described below - for instance, if you purchased the Monolith Pier from Particle Wave Technologies, you will need to purchase the Pier Adapter Knob Kit (part# 9KBKIT) in order to attach your mount to the Pier.
+Additionally, outside manufacturers may not provide the Azimuth Adjuster Block (M12020-A) or the center pivot screw (M12330M).
+Both of these parts are vital to the correct performance of your mount (see note on center pivot below) and can be purchased by calling Astro-Physics.